psychemedia/storytelling-notes/bids/iw_heritage_monty_pepperpot.md

 ?
 Commentary over a slow 360 video panorama

 ?
 Video record of illuminated / silhouette / shadow puppet performance, projected onto Pepperpot (TG?)

+?
+Timelapse of light / weather over the bay, esp. as a storm comes in

 7. __Contribution to final project capstone public performance event__